Lap1n/coc-projector/README.md

 # Project Manager for Neovim

+## UNSTABLE - Currently in development - Use at you own risk!

 project.nvim is a Neovim plugin written in Lua that adds support for project management

 ## Features